 Note: Your torso must not go forward as you go down.

 Note #2: If you are more advanced, throw some deadlifts into this workout to finish it off.

 Sprints shape up the legs like no other exercise, simply because they are a natural human movement.

-Sprints utilise our legs unilaterally, meaning each leg strikes the ground separately in the sagittal plane (forward and backwards).
+Sprints utilize our legs unilaterally, meaning each leg strikes the ground separately in the sagittal plane (forward and backward).

-Sprints are by all means a constructive, anabolic exercise, as they are a short, power-burst movement.
+By all means, sprints are a constructive, anabolic exercise as they are a short, power-burst movement.

 Going into a full-on sprint right off the bat is not a good idea.